Samoan SWAT Team: Samoan SWAT Team (1987–1992)

-Headshrinkers (1992–1995)
+Headshrinkers (1992–1994)

 In 1992, Samu and Fatu signed up with the World Wrestling Federation, managed by Samu's father Afa.
 The team changed their name to the "Headshrinkers" but their gimmick remained the same, Samoan wildmen.
 Rodney Anoaʻi also signed with the WWF but he was repackaged as "Yokozuna" and the family ties between him and the Samoans were not mentioned on air.
-The team debuted on an edition of Prime Time Wrestling defeating local jobbers being called The Samoans, however the team vanished quickly.
+The team debuted on an edition of WWF Prime Time Wrestling defeating local jobbers being called The Samoans, however the team vanished quickly.
 As The Headshrinkers they first made their presence known when they helped Money Inc. beat the Natural Disasters to win the WWF World Tag Team titles.
 Early in their run with the WWF the Headshrinkers feuded with the Natural Disasters and the recently formed High Energy.

-Between 1992 and the early parts of 1994, the Headshrinkers maintained a position in the middle of the tag team division, occasionally challenging for the titles and making sporadic PPV appearances feuding with teams like The Smokin' Gunns and Men on a Mission.
+Between 1992 and the early parts of 1994, the Headshrinkers maintained a position in the middle of the tag team division, occasionally challenging for the titles and making sporadic PPV appearances feuding with teams like the Smoking Gunns and Men on a Mission.
 The Headshrinkers assisted their relative Yokozuna in a casket match against The Undertaker at the 1994 Royal Rumble.
 In March 1994 the Headshrinkers turned face and challenged then tag-team champions The Quebecers, with the addition of manager Lou Albano the team won the gold on May 2, 1994.
 (Taped April 26, 1994).
 At King of the Ring 1994 on June 19 the Headshrinkers successfully defended their tag team titles against Yokozuna and Crush.
 Their run with the titles came to a surprising end on an untelevised card on August 28 where they lost the titles to Shawn Michaels and Diesel.
 The title change happened just one day before they were scheduled to defend against Irwin R. Schyster and Bam Bam Bigelow.
 Soon after the title change, Samu left the WWF to recover from injuries and was replaced by Sione.

+New Headshrinkers (1994-1995)

 The kayfabe reason given to Samu's departure was that he "ate some bad fish and got a disease" and was not coping well with manager Lou Albano's attempts to civilize the Headshrinkers, especially wearing boots.
 For the first time ever, one half of the team was neither a member of the Anoaʻi family nor a Samoan as Sione Vailahi was from the island of Tonga.
 The new combination made only one pay-per-view appearance as a team which was at the 1994 Survivor Series where they were quickly eliminated.
 The only other notable appearance of Fatu and Sione was as part of the tournament to crown new WWF tag team champions in late 1994, and early 1995.
 The Headshrinkers lost to Bam Bam Bigelow and Tatanka in the Semi Finals.
 By July, the Headshrinkers dissolved, as Sione left the WWF for WCW.
 By the time, the team was used to put over new teams such as The Blu Brothers.